Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 Reviewed by: KPE Medical Review Board

-The two heads of biceps femoris original quite far apart from each other.
-The "long head" arises from the pelvis, and the "short head" arises from the femur.
+The two heads of biceps femoris originate quite far apart from each other - he "long head" arises from the pelvis, and the "short head" arises from the femur.

-The biceps femoris muscle runs centrally down the back of the thigh to the knee.
+The muscle runs centrally down the back of the thigh to the knee and helps the other hamstring muscles to bend the knee.

 The long head of biceps femoris originates with the semitendinosus tendon, from the lower medial facet of the ischial tuberosity and the sacrotuberous ligament.